BardicDefense/purple-hack/background.md

 # Character Background Generator

-This Character Background generator is designed to outline a new player character's basic characteristics resulting from cultural heritage, race, age, ability stats, and other events out of the character's control prior to joining the campaign.
+This Character Background generator is designed to outline a new player character's basic characteristics resulting from cultural heritage, race, age, ability stats, and other events out of the character's control prior to joining the campaign. ([Source of inspiration](https://wiki.alexissmolensk.com/index.php/Character_Background_Generator).)

 ## Physical Characteristics